-In order to ensure diversity within the community consultations, participants were initially recruited to the four target cohorts identified by the Project Advisory Group: TGD parents, lesbian/queer women parents, cis/gay male parents, and regional parents.
-Each potential participant undertook a 10-15 minute intake interview.
-During this process, demographic information was collected about the participants' pathway to parenthood/family formation, year of birth, gender identity, sexuality, cultural or faith identity, First Nations' identity, relationship status, gender of partner, sexuality of partner, age of children, household income, ability/disability, neurodiversity and immigration status.
+An intake process, involving an interview with potential community participants, was used to share project information, to discuss and ascertain any risks to participation and to ensure diversity within the community consultations.
+Participants were initially recruited to the four target cohorts identified by the Project Advisory Group: TGD parents, lesbian/queer women parents, cis/gay male parents, and regional parents.
+Within this process, consenting participants shared their demographic data, including their pathway to parenthood/family formation, year of birth, gender identity, sexuality, cultural or faith identity, First Nations' identity, relationship status, gender of partner, sexuality of partner, age of children, household income, ability/disability, neurodiversity and immigration status.
 Focus group and interview times were set in response to participants' locations and availability.
-Community participants were remunerated for their time with a \$50 gift voucher.